Refinitiv/refinitiv-ui/documents/src/pages/utils/cache.md

 LocalCache is a high level asynchronous class that wraps the selected storage type.
 It requires cache database name and storage type in configuration object.
 There are 2 supported types of storages depending on your use case.

-- `localstorage` : simple and fast, but 5MB limit at one site
+- `localstorage` : default storage option, fastest storage, but 5MB limit at one domain.
-- `indexeddb` : low-level storage, store size up to 2GB
+- `indexeddb` : store size up to 2GB.

+Here is a common use.

 ```typescript
 import { LocalCache } from '@refinitiv-ui/utils/cache.js';